trentlarson/endorser-mobile/README.md

 - android
   - In the android folder, put pc-api-7249509642322112640-286-534d849dfda0.json
   - In the android/app folder, put google-comm-endo-upload-key.keystore
-  - In android/app/build.gradle, update versionCode & versionName
+  - In android/app/build.gradle, update versionName (to match version in package.json) & versionCode (with build number)
   - `cd android; bundle exec fastlane beta; cd ..`
   - To create a new release & upload, do one of these in Google Play Console:
     - In Production, "Create new release" (unless it says "Edit release")